-- (B) The lead agency shall send to the director its final response to the director's comments within-- 30 days following its approval of the financial assurance cost estimate, during which time the department retains all of its powers, duties, and authority pursuant to this chapter. - (d) (1) (A) Within-- 30 days of an annual inspection being conducted pursuant to Section 2774, an operator shall provide an annual financial assurance cost estimate to the lead agency for review. - (B) If the lead agency fails to cause the inspection of the surface mining operation on the date requested by the operator pursuant to Section 2207 or on an alternate date set by the lead agency pursuant to subdivision (c) of Section 2774, the operator shall provide an annual financial assurance cost estimate to the lead agency for review within 30 days of the missed inspection date, unless the lead agency causes the inspection to occur within that time period, in which case the operator shall provide an annual financial assurance cost estimate to the lead agency within 30 days of the date of the inspection. - (2) (A) Within- 60 days of receiving an operator's annual financial assurance cost estimate, the lead agency shall do both of one of the following: - (A) Review the annual financial assurance cost estimate for adequacy and completeness consistent with Section 2773.1. - (B) Submit the annual financial assurance cost estimate to the director for review. - (i) Deny the financial assurance cost estimate pursuant to paragraph (6). - (ii) Submit the financial assurance cost estimate to the director for review. - (B) The lead agency shall provide the director with a determination that the annual financial assurance cost estimate submitted is adequate, complete, and consistent with Section 2773.1, Article 11 (commencing with Section 3800) of Chapter 8 of Division 2 of Title 14 of the California Code of Regulations, and the board's financial assurance guidelines adopted pursuant to subdivision (f) of Section 2773.1.

-- (3) All documentation submitted to the director pursuant to this subdivision shall be submitted at one time. - (4) The lead agency shall provide the director with a preliminary determination of whether the annual financial assurance cost estimate submitted pursuant to this subdivision is adequate, complete, and consistent with Section 2773.1.

-(4) Within-- 15 days of receiving an annual financial assurance cost estimate, the director shall notify the lead agency and the operator if the submission is incomplete.
-An incomplete submission is one that does not meet the content requirements of Section 2773.1.
-2773.1, Article 11 (commencing with Section 3800) of Chapter 8 of Division 2 of Title 14 of the California Code of Regulations, and the board's financial assurance guidelines adopted pursuant to subdivision (f) of Section 2773.1.
+- (d) (1) (A) Within 30 days of an annual inspection being conducted pursuant to Section 2774, an operator shall provide an annual financial assurance cost estimate to the lead agency for review. - (B) If the lead agency fails to cause the inspection of the surface mining operation on the date requested by the operator pursuant to Section 2207 or on the date set by the lead agency pursuant to subdivision (c) of Section 2774, the operator shall provide an annual financial assurance cost estimate to the lead agency for review within 30 days of the applicable inspection date, unless the lead agency causes the inspection to occur within that time period, in which case the operator shall provide an annual financial assurance cost estimate to the lead agency within 30 days of the date of the inspection. - (2) (A) Within 60 days of receiving an operator's annual financial assurance cost estimate, the lead agency shall do one of the following: - (i) Deny the financial assurance cost estimate pursuant to paragraph (6). - (ii) Submit the financial assurance cost estimate to the director for review. - (B) The lead agency shall provide the director with a determination that the annual financial assurance cost estimate submitted is adequate, complete, and consistent with Section 2773.1, Article 11 (commencing with Section 3800) of Subchapter 1 of Chapter 8 of Division 2 of Title 14 of the California Code of Regulations, and the board's financial assurance guidelines adopted pursuant to subdivision (f) of Section 2773.1. - (3) All documentation submitted to the director pursuant to this subdivision shall be submitted at one time. - (4) Within 15 days of receiving an annual financial assurance cost estimate, the director shall notify the lead agency and the operator if the submission is incomplete.
+An incomplete submission is one that does not meet the content requirements of Section 2773.1, Article 11 (commencing with Section 3800) of Subchapter 1 of Chapter 8 of Division 2 of Title 14 of the California Code of Regulations, and the board's financial assurance guidelines adopted pursuant to subdivision (f) of Section 2773.1.
 The director's notice shall specifically identify all aspects of the submission that are incomplete.
 The director's time to review the annual financial assurance cost estimate shall commence upon the receipt of a submission that contains the aspects identified in the director's notice to the lead agency.